Male Sugar Baby Dating Logo

 Gold Coast — First Contact Happens Fast, Filtering Happens Faster

-• Second encounters more likely within the same week
+• Second encounters more likely within a compressed weekly cycle rather than extended timelines

-• Higher chance of repeated sightings vs nightlife zones
+• Higher probability of repeated sightings compared to nightlife-heavy zones

 Luxury Lifestyle Dating Gold Coast — Day vs Night Split